andtheWings/inpc_review/README.md

-# Research Review of Regenstrief Institute-Stewarded Data Products (RISDP)
+# Research Review of Regenstrief Institute Data Products (RIDP)

-This repository lays out code used to query the OpenAlex data catalog for research works that prospectively used data derived from RISDPs.
+This repository lays out code used to query the OpenAlex data catalog for research works that prospectively used data derived from RIDPs.
 This helps the institute assess the research impact of its data services division.

-Research works from these queries are uploaded into Covidence for manual review of its relevance.
-Research works determined to be relevant are further reviewed and extracted in the data tool Baserow.
-The extractions are then returned for analysis to this repository.
+Research works from these queries are uploaded into [Covidence](https://www.covidence.org/) for manual review of their relevance.
+Research works determined to be relevant are further reviewed and extracted in [Baserow](https://baserow.io/).
+Data from these tools are returned to the repository as snapshot files for analysis.

 # Getting Started

-1. Clone this git repository:
+1. In your terminal, clone this git repository:

 ``` bash
 git clone https://github.com/andtheWings/inpc_review.git